 Trekking through the Inca Trail to Machu Picchu is considered one of the best trekking tours in the world because of the exquisite natural beauty and archeological importance of the places that lead to Machu Picchu.
 We find valleys that contain the endemic fauna of the high deserts or the tropics between the stretches of the Puna and the cloud|y forest.
 In the whole trajectory, we will cross archaeological centers such as Pulpituyuq, Patallacta, Wayllabamba, Runkurakay, Sayacmarca, Phuyupatamarca, Wiñayhuayna, Inti Punku, and the new wonder of the world, Machu Picchu.

 It’s necessary to have at least three days to explore it.
 The geography of the Inca Trail is rugged and allows to contemplate landscapes of great beauty that include imposing snow-capped mountains, lush jungles, and forests.
 The water abounds in the ravines which are protected from the strong wind, a characteristic of the steps of height.

 The less brave or the more hurried can visit Machu Picchu starting from Cusco by train or bus.
 Some others, like us, think that you can only fully appreciate it following the footsteps of the Incas who took the same path 5 centuries ago.
 However, the pleasure is not limited to arriving there because, throughout the tour, the whole history of Peru and The Incas gradually re-emerges as the kilometers advance.
 That is the way to discover ancient citadels.
 Were they resting places for the Inca or points of concentration?
 No one knows, but in spite of it, admiration is present.

-It is not possible to buy the ticket in Cusco because it is necessary to reserve it with months of anticipation, so unless you’re living in Cusco, you need to book before travelling there.
+It is not possible to get the Inca Trail permits in Cusco, because it is necessary to reserve it with months of anticipation, so unless you’re living in Cusco, you need to book before traveling there.

 It is slightly demanding since there are 42 km of distance to be realized between 2400 and 4200 MAMSL with ascents and descents.
 However, you do not need professional training.
 The guide realizes many stops to offer the explanations of the Inca culture.